Employment assignments

 Work visas

-Foreign nationals entering Brazil to provide technical assistance or professional services pursuant to a cooperation agreement or work contract may qualify for temporary prior residence once the Secretariat of Labor approves their work permit.
+Foreign nationals entering Brazil to provide technical assistance or professional services pursuant to a cooperation agreement or work contract may qualify for a work permit, provided the specific rules for each type of assignment are observed.

 Professionals under employment agreement

 Most expatriations are intracompany transfers.
-It is common to pursue temporary visas through an employment agreement.
-The visa is valid for two years and can be extended.
+It is common to obtain work permits through an employment agreement.
+The work permit is valid for two years and it can be extended, provided the extension requirements are met.

-For this work visa, the professional must be on the local payroll and entitled to the same benefits as a local employee.
+For this work permit, the foreign national must be on the local payroll and entitled to the same benefits as a local employee.
 These can include: regular employment benefits, benefits provided by the collective bargaining agreement and labor rights (e.g., vacation, Christmas bonus, prior notice and severance payments).

 The foreign national must fulfill specific educational requirements and professional experience, as illustrated below: